plax-00/endscroll.nvim/README.md

 endscroll.nvim
 ==============
 A simple plugin to make Neovim naturally scroll through the end of files.
-Uses the `scrolloff` option to continue scrolling as if there were more lines below the last line.
+Uses the value of `scrolloff` to continue scrolling as if there were more lines below the last line.

 ![Example](https://i.imgur.com/vzkoJAA.gif)